• Go to app

 Nothing beats a good ‘ole BBQ like Hong Kong’s Char Siu!
 Marinated pork topped with sweet BBQ sauce and roasted to perfection, this beloved dish leaves a sweet taste in your mouth.
 You can add Char Siu to your noodles or have ‘em as the star of your dinner paired with a steaming cup of rice.

-Klook Recommendation: Savour the “Best Roast Pork in Hong Kong” at Joy Hing Restaurant, an awardee of the 2016 Hong Kong Michelin Guide.
+Klook Recommendation: Savour the “Best Roast Pork in Hong Kong” at Joy Hing, a Hong Kong restaurant awardee of the 2016 Hong Kong Michelin Guide.

 5. Claypot Rice

-If you’re feeling famished and wanna stuff your bellies to the brim, turn to Claypot Rice to have your fill.
+If you’re hunting for where to eat in Hong Kong that offers hearty local meals, turn to Claypot Rice to have your fill.
 A Hong Kong food staple, Claypot Rice is a simple yet flavoursome dish that combines smokey steamed rice, carved pork, smoked sausage, chicken (or beef!), and fresh shallots cooked on a glazed pot for a very fulfilling meal.

 Klook Recommendation: Strolling around Queen’s Road?
 Check out Kwan Kee Claypot Rice and line up for their Michelin-approved Claypot dishes!